instret/rust-book/src/ch10-03-lifetime-syntax.md

 rather than a reference so the calling function is then responsible for cleaning up the value.

+>| Another intresting attempt is to return `let refer: &'a str = result.as_str(); refer`, you will get another error E0597.
+The cause is that we're trying to "extend" the lifetime of `result`, but that's not working because lifetime annotation is just a "indication", and has no effect of extending the lifetime.

 Ultimately, lifetime syntax is about connecting the lifetimes of various parameters and return values of functions.
 Once they’re connected, Rust has enough information to allow memory-safe operations and disallow operations that